JusteTheCoder/Sharp/readme.md

     MyBridge.myEvent:outboundProcess(serialize)
 ```

-Are you noticing what I'm noticing?
-What if we want to do more than just serialize and deserialize?
-I want to have multiple functions that do different things.
-In this case you can use Net.chain(...) to do just that.
+To use multiple functions use simply pass multiple functions
+to the inboundProcess and outboundProcess methods or use Net.chain(...) to construct
+a chain of functions.

 ```lua
     local MyBridge = ...